lbl-neutrino/larpixSlowControls/README.md

 Follow the same steps to kill "heat_on.py"

-Kill the accessable screen:

-	<Ctl>+a k

-If applicable, follow the same steps on the hv-control raspberry pi to kill "hv_read_write.py"
+Follow the same steps on the hv-control raspberry pi to kill "hv_read_write.py"

 #################################################################################